zeek/zeek-osquery/README.md

 **Osquery** is originally a standalone host monitor and does not include the Bro plugins yet.
 Hence, bro-osquery cannot currently be used with the official osquery binaries.
 Use our customized osquery instead.

-For detailed installation instructions please refer to the (installation guide)[https://github.com/bro/bro-osquery/install_guide.md].
+For detailed installation instructions please refer to the [installation guide](https://github.com/bro/bro-osquery/blob/master/install_guide.md).

 ## Deployment ##